kataras/iris/README.md

 ```sh
 $ go run hellojson.go
 ```
+> TIP #1> $ iris run main.go to enable hot-reload on .go source code changes.

+> TIP #2> iris.Config.IsDevelopment = true to monitor the changes you make in the templates.

-Open your browser or any other http client at http://localhost:5700/api/user/42.
+Open your browser or any other http client at http://localhost:6000/api/user/42.

 ### New